Shakeel Badayuni: Early life

-Shakeel Badayuni was born in Badaun, Uttar Pradesh.
+Shakeel Ahmed (pen name Shakeel Badayuni) was born on 3 August 1916 in Badaun, also called Badayun, Uttar Pradesh, British India.
 His father, Mohammed Jamaal Ahmed Sokhta Qadiri, wanted him to have a successful career, thus he arranged Arabic, Urdu, Persian, and Hindi tuition for Shakeel at home.
 His inclination towards poetry was not hereditary like other shayars.
 One of his distant relatives, Zia-ul-Qadiri Badayuni, was a religious shayar.
 Shakeel Masoodi was influenced by him and the contemporary environment of Badayun led him to poetry.

 When he joined Aligarh Muslim University in 1936, he started participating in inter-college, inter-university mushairas, or poetry recitation symposiums, and won frequently.
 In 1940, he married Salma, who was his distant relative and had been living in a common house with him since childhood.
 However, the purdah system was strictly observed in their family and they were not close.
-After completing his BA, he moved to Delhi as a supply officer, but continued participating in mushairas, earning fame nationwide.
+After completing his BA degree, he moved to Delhi as a supply officer, but continued participating in mushairas, earning fame nationwide.
 Those were the days of shayars who wrote about the downtrodden sections of society, their emancipation, and the betterment of society.
 But Shakeel had an altogether different taste – his poetry was romantic and close to the heart.
 Shakeel used to say: